Student Complaint and Appeal Procedures

 - Action to Address Disability Accommodations

-To address the College’s provision of disability accommodation, the College will follow its pertinent ADA or Disability Services protocol.
+To address the College’s provision of disability accommodation, the College will follow its pertinent ADA or Accessibility Services protocol.

 Appeals of College Response to Complaint